skepickle/foundryvtt-gaming-table-player/README.md

 Can choose to hide FoundryVTT UI elements from gaming table player's view.

+Can choose to override FoundryVTT's core "Pan Canvas to Ping" functionality for the gaming table player.

 ## License

 Gaming Table Player is a module for Foundry VTT by Skepickle and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).